 Use your tool of choice and shred along the grain to maintain that amazing texture.

 Saucing is optional, but definitely not required since this pulled pork will already be so juicy and flavorful, there's just something about a little sweet & tangy BBQ sauce mixed in that kicks it up another level.
 You will need around 1 to 2 cups of sauce for the whole shoulder.

 Error on the side of under-saucing rather than oversaucing, as people can always add more if they prefer.
 Combine the shredded pork with sauce in a large bowl, pot or crockpot on low to keep it warm for serving.

 Best Ways to Utilize The Meat

 The uses for this smoked pork butt are pretty much endless.
 Serve it on Hawaiian buns with creamy slaw as pulled pork sandwiches.
 Use it in delicious crispy carnitas tacos with avocado-lime crema and quick pickled onions.
 Use it to make a comforting ragu, add it to delicate omelets for breakfast, on pizza, salads, or crunchy nachos.
-Just about anything goes and the leftovers are almost better than the first time you eat it.
+Just about anything goes and the leftover pulled pork is even better than the first time you eat it.